flintman/smtp2telegram/README.md

     make
     ```

+3. Build the project deb:
+    ```bash
+    make deb
+    ```

 ## Configuration

+On first run, the service will create a `.env` file in `/smtp2telegram/` if it does not exist.

-Set the following environment variables before running the service:
+Set the following environment variables in `/smtp2telegram/.env`:

 | Variable              | Description                                      |
 |-----------------------|--------------------------------------------------|